Multidimensional Rovella-like attractors: Introduction and statements of the results

 \subsection{Organization of the text}

 We present the construction of the vector field $X$ in stages in Section~\ref{sec:theconstruction}.
-We start with the non-uniformly expanding higher dimensional endomorphism in Section~\ref{sec:an-example-nue}, which proves Theorem~\ref{thm:seg}.
+We start by constructing a non-uniformly expanding higher dimensional endomorphism with critical points in Section~\ref{sec:an-example-nue}.
+This provides a starting point for the Poincar\'e return maps $R:\Sigma\circlearrowleft$ of the statement of Theorem~\ref{mthm:pri}.
 Then we adapt this first construction to become the quotient of the return map of the flow we will construct, in Section~\ref{sec:unpert-basic-dynamic}.
 In Section~\ref{sec:unpert-singul-flow} we start the construction of the singular flow we are interested in.
 This is done again in stages, and here we obtain a first candidate.
 Next we obtain the vector field $X$ after perturbing the candidate in Section~\ref{sec:pert_flow}.

 We study the properties of $X$ and its unfolding in Section~\ref{sec:conseq-unfold-x}.
-We prove the existence of the dominated splitting for the return map to the cross-section and describe the construction of the physical measure with positive multidimensional Lyapunov exponents in Section~\ref{sec:x-chaotic-with}, completing the proof of Theorem~\ref{thm:pri}.
+We prove the existence of the dominated splitting for the return map to the cross-section and describe the construction of the physical measure with positive multidimensional Lyapunov exponents in Section~\ref{sec:x-chaotic-with}, completing the proof of Theorem~\ref{mthm:pri}.
 The details on the existence of the physical measure for the return map are left for Section~\ref{sec:higher-dimens-misiur}, where ``Benedicks-Carleson type'' arguments are adapted to our higher-dimensional setting.